filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ### Remote storage access

-The windowPoSt process requires reading random leafs of all the sealed sectors in a proving deadline, so when setting up windowPoSt workers one needs to consider how the workers can access those files.
+The windowPoSt process requires reading random leafs of all the sealed sectors in a proving deadline.
+So when setting up windowPoSt workers one needs to consider how the workers can access those files.
 By default

 At least one PoSt worker needs local read access to the sealed sectors.
 If you have multiple PoSt workers, workers without local sector access will ask workers with sector access to read challenges from their storage.

 The lotus-miner instance disables PoSt-work when a PoSt worker is connected, meaning that a single windowPoSt worker can not rely on reading challenges from the lotus-miner instance.
 And therefore needs read access to the sealed sectors.

 {{< alert icon="warning" >}}
-Storage providers should design their sealed sector access depending on their setup size and also redundancy required.
-If only one PoSt worker has access to the sealed sector that can create a single point of failure.
-If you have multiple partitions in a deadline, having multiple PoSt workers reading challenges from the same source may cause unwanted I/O load.
+Storage providers should design their workers sector access depending on their setup size and also redundancy required.
+If only one worker has read access to the sealed sectors, it can create a single point of failure.
+If you have multiple partitions in a deadline, having multiple PoSt workers reading challenges from the same source may also cause unwanted I/O load.
 {{< /alert >}}

 ### Environment variables